Create Your First Project

 Mickael Berglund

-Tukuuludaa will retell Rudyard Kipling’s “White Seal” St. Paul Island-based Jungle Book story from a modern, Unangan, and Unangan fishermen's perspective.
+Tukuuludaa, in conjunction with Tukuuludaa Creations, will retell Rudyard Kipling’s “White Seal” St. Paul Island-based Jungle Book story from a modern, Unangan, and Unangan fishermen's perspective.
 Through an art installation, young adult novel publication, and short animated film, we will premiere our work as the headliner of the 2026 Arctic Arts Summit in Umeå, Sweden.

 St. Paul Island has been associated with Rudyard Kipling and Disney’s The Jungle Book since its original publication in 1893, as it is the setting of the only story from the book that is not in India.
 The story tells of an albino fur seal who, after witnessing Unangan seal hunters kill a group of seals, decides the practice is barbaric and must find a new home for his species.
 The story positions Unangan seal hunters as villains.

-To tell the story, and in addition to the book, we are creating a corresponding art installation that showcases characters from the retelling as soft sculptures crafted from local St. Paul Island materials using traditional methods.
-This project fosters international collaboration among Indigenous artists in Sápmi and Unangam Tanangin.
-The Sámi artists Rebecca Tornberg and Mickael Berglund will illustrate our book and adapt it into a short animated film to premiere at the Arctic Arts Summit in June 2026.
+To tell the story, and in addition to the book, we created a corresponding art installation that showcases characters from the retelling as soft sculptures crafted from local St. Paul Island materials using traditional methods.
+This project fostered international collaboration among Indigenous artists in Sápmi and Unangam Tanangin.
+The Sámi artists Rebecca Tornberg and Mickael Berglund will illustrate our book and adapted it into a short animated film to premiere at the Arctic Arts Summit in June 2026.

 The first draft of the novel was completed in August and was workshopped with 4th and 5th grade students at the St. Paul Island School in October and November.